 Title 17 of the United States Code (the Copyright Act of 1976) is the primary basis of copyright law in the United States, as amended by several later enacted copyright provisions.
 The Act spells out the basic rights of copyright holders, codifies the doctrine of "fair use," and for most new copyrights adopts a term based on the date of the author's death.
-The complete text of the code is available from the U.S. Copyright office.
+The complete text of the code with historical notes is available from Cornell Law.

 For works published in the United States, copyright generally lasts for 70 years after the death of the author.
-Peter Hirtle, of the Cornell University Library, maintains a useful chart for determining whether a work is in the public domain.
+Cornell University Library maintains a useful chart for determining whether a work is in the public domain.

 Gasaway, Laura N. Copyright Questions and Answers for Information Professionals : From the Columns of Against the Grain.
 West Lafayette, Ind: Purdue University Press, 2013.